CordeliaMist/GagSpeak-Client/Plugin Documentation.md

 I also highly recommend that you take a look over the service collection and how that is set up, along with the config save and load service operations.

 I hope this gives you great strides in starting up your plugin development, enjoy ♥

+### Recommended Analysis Order:
+1) DalamudServices.cs
+2) ServiceHandler.cs
+3) GagSpeak.Plugin.cs
+4) If at any point you get lost reading through it, jump into the classes that they reference within the files code to see how and why they function the way they do
+5) A high Level dependancy hierarchy diagram of the structure is coming soon.